Sherbet (powder): With fruit flavoured lollipop

 Sherbet dips or sherbet dabs are also popular, such as the Dip Dab by Barratt.
 They consist of a 23g packet of "lemon flavour sherbet dip with a strawberry flavour lolly" sealed into the bag.
 The sherbet is sucked clean from the lollipop, it can be repeatedly dipped into the sherbet then sucked clean, or used to spoon the sherbet direct into the mouth.

 Flying saucers

-Flying saucers are small dimpled discs of edible coloured paper (rice paper), typically filled with white unflavoured sherbet (the same form as in Sherbet Fountains).
+Flying saucers are small dimpled discs of colored wafer paper, typically filled with white unflavoured sherbet (the same form as in Sherbet Fountains).
 The first flying saucers were produced in the 1950s in Belgium.

 Slang

 Sherbet has been used in parts of both the UK and Australia as slang for an alcoholic drink, especially beer.
 This use is noted in a slang dictionary as early as 1890, and still appears in lists of slang terms written today (especially lists of Australian slang).
 "We're heading to the pub for a few sherbets" – meaning "... pints of beer."